See Homepage for info. on our upcomin Circle of Sparks Storytelling Improv Workshops and programs.

-Since March 2020, Circle of Sparks has held online Playback Improv Theater
+Since March 2019, Circle of Sparks has held in-person and online Playback Improv Theater

 shows and workshops including: